zhangtemplar/zhangtemplar.github.io/_posts/2022-09-23-stable-diffusion.md

 ### Image In-painting

 Inpainting is the task of filling masked regions of an image with new content either because parts of the image are are corrupted or to replace existing but undesired content within the image.
-We evaluate how our general approach for conditional image generation compares to more special- ized, state-of-the-art approaches for this task.
+We evaluate how our general approach for conditional image generation compares to more specialized, state-of-the-art approaches for this task.

 For this task, the inpainting mask is used as the conditioning input.